2025 European Figure Skating Championships

 The 2025 European Figure Skating Championships were held from 28 January to 2 February 2025 at the Tondiraba Ice Hall in Tallinn, Estonia.
 The competition determined the entry quotas for each skating federation at the 2026 European Championships.
 Medals were awarded in men's singles, women's singles, pair skating, and ice dance.

 The competition was originally scheduled to be held in Zagreb, Croatia, but the Croatian Skating Federation backed out in May 2024 due to "unforeseen circumstances".

 Qualification

-Age and minimum TES requirements

-The competition was open to skaters from all European member nations of the International Skating Union.
-The corresponding competition for non-European skaters is the 2025 Four Continents Championships.

-Skaters were eligible for the 2025 European Championships if they turned 17 years of age before 1 July 2024 and met the minimum technical elements score requirements.
-The ISU accepted scores if they were obtained at senior-level ISU-recognized international competitions during the ongoing season prior to the entry deadline or during the immediately preceding season.